-After government is formed, the 100 days that follow are important: cabinet ministers will be chosen, the opposition selected, and the pressing issues within the province prioritized.
+The 100 days that follow the formation of government are important: cabinet ministers will be chosen, the opposition selected, and the pressing issues within the province prioritized.
 Now is the time to amplify our voices to ensure our provincial leadership keeps mental health and addictions care top of mind.

 The momentum we have gained thus far has been incredible.
 Through e-communications - newsletters, Facebook and Twitter - we reach almost 15000 people.
 Within that diverse network, spanning five different continents, 3018 people have taken action to become a supporter by signing the declaration or by using one of our other online tools.